memfault/interrupt/_drafts/firmware-update-architecture.md

 But where should the code lives that updates our Loader?
 It cannot be in the application, or else we would violate the previous principle.
 It cannot be in the Loader itself either.
-That leaves one option: a third module tasks with updating the loader.
+That leaves one option: a third program tasked with updating the loader.
 We'll call it the "Updater".

 The Updater is loaded by the Loader, perhaps when a specific input is received.